kirsho/Singularity/Intro2Singularity.md

 Works fine.

-# How to create an Singularity image
+# How to create a Singularity image

 [RTFM](https://sylabs.io/guides/3.2/user-guide/build_a_container.html) for more details